Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements

 \section{Abstract}

-In a Fisher market, agents (users) spend a budget of (artificial) currency to buy goods that maximize their utilities while a central planner sets prices on capacity-constrained goods such that the market clears.
-However, the efficacy of pricing schemes in achieving an equilibrium outcome in Fisher markets typically relies on complete knowledge of users' budgets and utility functions and requires that transactions happen in a static market wherein all users are present simultaneously.

-Motivated by these practical considerations, in this work, we study an online variant of Fisher markets, wherein budget-constrained users with privately known utility and budget parameters, drawn i.i.d. from a distribution $\D$, enter the market sequentially.
-In this setting, we develop an algorithm that adjusts prices solely based on observations of user consumption, i.e., revealed preference feedback, and achieves a regret and capacity violation of $O(\sqrt{n})$, where $n$ is the number of users and the good capacities scale as $O(n)$.
-Here, our regret measure is the optimality gap in the objective of the Eisenberg-Gale program between an online algorithm and an offline oracle with complete information on users' budgets and utilities.
-To establish the efficacy of our approach, we show that any uniform (static) pricing algorithm, including one that sets expected equilibrium prices with complete knowledge of the distribution $\D$, cannot achieve both a regret and constraint violation of less than $\Omega(\sqrt{n})$.
-While our revealed preference algorithm requires no knowledge of the distribution $\D$, we show that if $\D$ is known, then an adaptive variant of expected equilibrium pricing achieves $O(\log(n))$ regret and constant capacity violation for discrete distributions.
-Finally, we present numerical experiments to demonstrate the performance of our revealed preference algorithm relative to several benchmarks.
+Fisher markets are one of the most fundamental models for resource allocation.
+However, the problem of computing equilibrium prices in Fisher markets typically relies on complete knowledge of users' budgets and utility functions and requires transactions to happen in a static market where all users are present simultaneously.
+Motivated by these practical considerations, we study an online variant of Fisher markets, wherein users with privately known utility and budget parameters, drawn i.i.d. from a distribution, arrive sequentially.
+In this setting, we first study the limitations of static pricing algorithms, which set uniform prices for all users, along two performance metrics: (i) regret, i.e., the optimality gap in the objective of the Eisenberg-Gale program between an online algorithm and an oracle with complete information, and (ii) capacity violations, i.e., the over-consumption of goods relative to their capacities.
+Given the limitations of static pricing, we design adaptive posted-pricing algorithms, one with knowledge of the distribution of users’ budget and utility parameters and another that adjusts prices solely based on past observations of user consumption, i.e., revealed preference feedback, with improved performance guarantees.
+Finally, we present numerical experiments to compare our revealed preference algorithm’s performance to several benchmarks.